 UAlbany Students Celebrate Diversity at Third Annual Cultural Connections Festival

-The event transformed the Campus Center Great Hall into a hub for cultural appreciation and expression.
+ALBANY, N.Y.
+(Nov.
+14, 2023) — More than 200 University at Albany students celebrated cultural diversity at the third annual Cultural Connections Festival – an event that transformed the Campus Center Great Hall into a hub for cultural appreciation and expression.